wso2/docs-is/en/asgardeo/docs/guides/users/migrate-users-to-asgardeo/migrate-users.md

-# Migrate users to Asgardeo
+# Migrate user accounts to Asgardeo

 This guide explains how you may prepare and execute a user migration from another Identity Provider (IdP) to Asgardeo.